hundredrabbits/thebook/north_pacific_logbook.md

 We have an early glass of red wine to celebrate our near victory.
 We sip it as I continue to read *The Long Way* by Moitessier to Devine.
 The sun is warm and being outside is so damn pleasant!

 ##### 1500
-I make *Japanese curry* (see recipes), or *kare*, a staple on Pino.
+I make [Japanese curry](#kare), or *kare*, a staple on Pino.
 It's a dish that I can always finish, even when not hungry.
 We both have a kare stomach.
 I used up the last carrot to make it.
 Now, our fresh vegetable bin is near empty, occupied by a quarter daikon and two preserved lotus roots.

 ##### 1730
 We made it past 180°W!
 We are officially in the western Pacific!
 Exciting!
 This also means that we get to experience July 1st twice, as we are going back a day—funny how that works.
 It's nice to see degrees going down.
 We have a long way to go still to reach our destination which lies at 123°W, but it's a start, and we've got to celebrate little victories.
-Tomorrow morning, we'll celebrate this passing with pancakes and maple syrup, we'll open our last can of delicious liquid gold.
+Tomorrow morning, we'll celebrate this passing with [pancakes and maple syrup](#pancake), we'll open our last can of delicious liquid gold.

 ##### 2100
-Devine makes miso soup, and eats a pita, I can smell the food as I am sleeping and its making me hungry.
+Devine makes miso soup, and eats a [pita](#pita), I can smell the food as I am sleeping and its making me hungry.
 My dreams are interweaved with this scent.
-Giant pita people with dresses of cascading miso.
+Giant pita people with dresses of cascading [miso](#miso).

 ##### 2200
 Awoke for my watch, Devine is at the navigation table, reading and wrapped up in blankets.
 It is very cold tonight.
 I slip on my foul-weather gear even though I've no plans to go outside.
 The set keeps me warm.
 I've got my warmest clothes on underneath too.
 I make myself a bowl of cereal to quiet my stomach, although in truth, I'd prefer something salty.
 My body craves salt at sea, it seems it isn't enough to be pickled from the outside, my insides demand the same treatment.